MabelAlamu/sql-challenge/README.md

 ## Background

-    A research project on employees of Pewlett Hackard from the 1980s and 1990s.
-Using six CSV files, we will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+    This repo conatins code I use to analyze a fictional company's employee database.
+Using six CSV files, I design tables to hold data in the CSVs, import the CSVs into a SQL database, and analyze the data.

 #### Data Modeling